Ghost Train (Thorpe Park)

-Ghost Train, previously Derren Brown's Ghost Train, is a dark ride at Thorpe Park in Surrey, England.
-The attraction incorporates motion simulation and illusion.
-It is set in a themed derelict Victorian railway depot.
-It first opened in July 2016, then reopened as Derren Brown's Ghost Train: Rise Of The Demon in March 2017.
-In 2023 it will reopen as Ghost Train.
+Ghost Train is a dark ride at Thorpe Park in Surrey, England.
+The attraction incorporates motion simulation, illusion, multisensory effects and live actors to help execute the storyline.
+It is set in a haunted mid-1980s railway station and mainly focuses on passengers taking the last train to an abandoned crypt.
+It first opened in July 2016 as Derren Brown's Ghost Train, then reopened as Derren Brown's Ghost Train: Rise Of The Demon in March 2017.
+The reimagined Ghost Train opened in May 2023.

 History

+Derren Brown Ghost Train's Opening

 Derren Brown's Ghost Train was first teased on 8 July 2015 after reportedly three years in planning.
 The project name was referred to as 'WC16'.

 Merlin Magic Making, the development division of Merlin Entertainments, designed the attraction in collaboration with British mentalist Derren Brown and his team.
-The main experience is a simulator dark ride built by Simworx, originally with on-board virtual reality (produced by Figment Productions).
-Severn Lamb and Intamin engineered the complex transit system.
+The main experience was a simulator dark ride built by Simworx with on-board virtual reality (produced by Figment Productions).
+Severn Lamb and Intamin designed and engineered the complex transit system.

 The project altogether was reported in the Financial Times as having a cost of £13 million.